Did you know?

 Reproduction

 Bottlenose dolphins reproduce through internal fertilization.
-The females give birth to live young.
+Females reach sexual maturity before males.
+The female bottlenose dolphins give birth to live young.
 The new baby dolphins are immediately able to swim but are dependent on their mothers for nearly two years.
 Females can give birth to a calf every three to six years.
 Gestation lasts twelve months.

 Threats